What Are the Differences Between Physical and Occupational Therapy?

-According to Alexandra Fredas, PT, DPT, and Kathryn Tuazon, MS, OTR/L, experts at JFK Johnson Rehabilitation Institute, both therapies share similar philosophies regarding treatment and patient care—but there are certainly differences.
+According to Alexandra Fredas, PT, DPT, and Kathryn Tuazon, MS, OTR/L, experts at JFK Johnson Rehabilitation Institute, both physicial and occupational therapies share similar philosophies regarding treatment and patient care - but there are differences.

 What is physical therapy (PT)?

 As defined by the American Physical Therapy Association, a physical therapist is a “movement expert who optimizes quality of life through prescribed exercise, hands-on care and patient education.”
 Physical therapists work with patients throughout their lifespans in various settings focusing on rehabilitation and prevention of disease, injury or disability while also promoting fitness and wellness.

 According to Alexandra, the goal of PT is to restore and optimize movement within the context of a person’s musculoskeletal, neurological and cognitive abilities to return to meaningful activities in their life.
 “Physical therapists can utilize therapeutic exercise and hands on treatments, recommend assistive devices and share patient education in order to achieve these goals,” she explains.

 The main goal of occupational therapy, as noted by Kathryn, is to maximize participation and engagement with meaningful, everyday life activities (“occupations”).
 Examples can include anything from getting dressed, feeding yourself, navigating the grocery store, driving, engaging in hobbies and/or managing personal health and wellness.

 “The methods used can vary to best address a patient’s needs—taking into account their diagnosis, physical and social environment, cognitive and mental status and cultural beliefs,” the occupational therapist elaborates.
 “We want people to engage fully and safely in all activities they find important and are indicative of who they are as a whole person, despite any limitations or disabilities.”

 When would you need physical therapy versus occupational therapy?